The deposits

 #> [1] 1064327

-We can then retrieve the metadata we previously uploaded with the deposit_retrieve()
+We can retrieve the metadata from this or any previously uploaded deposit with the deposit_retrieve() function:

 Uploading files to deposits